 Gong Bath Immersion Meditations are considered one of the most deeply healing and restorative meditations possible, because of the deep state of relaxation attained in response to the sound vibration.
 Physical relaxation is effortless on the part of the participant as the vibrational frequency of the gong does all the work, leading to the release of stress and healing on a molecular level within the body.

-Lynne has pursued studies in Sacred Sound Healing with the gong through the Southwest Institute of Healing Arts and Therapy in Tempe, Arizona.
-In October 2016, she attended advanced gong training under the mentorship of Mitch Nur, Instructor and Gong Master in Pennsylvania.
+Lynne has pursued studies in Sacred Sound Healing through the Southwest Institute of Healing Arts and Therapy in Tempe, Arizona.
+In October 2016, Lynne attended Advanced Gong Training under the mentor-ship of Mitch Nur, International Trainer and Gong Master in Pennsylvania, USA.
+It is been her joy to share the harmonics of her gong in Gong bath Immersion Meditations over the last number of years.